andersolin/DeepMRAC_headneck/README.md

 ```
 pip install -r requirements.txt
 ```
+The procssing of data and running the script currently rely on the minc toolkit (https://github.com/BIC-MNI/minc-toolkit-v2)

 ## Prepare data

-The procssing of data relies on the minc toolkit (https://github.com/BIC-MNI/minc-toolkit-v2)

 Dicom data is converted into minc files
 ```